DanialHaseeb/krypton/README.md

 Overview:
 This project focuses on Caesar, Affine and Enigma cryptography techniques.
-For each of these, it provides users the option for encrypting a plain text into cipher text using one of these techniques and a 'key' value, decrypting cipher text into plain text given a similar 'key', or analyzing a given cipher text and finding a key to extract the plain text a.k.a 'break' the cipher.
+For each of these, it provides the options of encrypting a plain text into cipher text using one of these techniques and a 'key' value, decrypting cipher text into plain text given a similar 'key', or analyzing a given cipher text and finding a key to extract the plain text a.k.a 'break' the cipher.
+The project also includes implementations of different techniques of 'scoring' valid words obtained from deciphering the text including binary search, hashing and index-of-coincidence approaches.